x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-4-6-through-5-4-20-in-exchange-online.md

 ## Why did I get this bounce message?

-The most likely cause is if the message hop count is exceeded or the route the message is delivered through is broken.
+The most likely cause is the message hop count being exceeded or the route through which the  message is delivered being broken.
 Some causes and solutions are provided in this topic.

 5.4.6 indicates a mail loop or routing problem in on-premises Exchange Server, which you would likely encounter in a hybrid environment.